use-pico/pico/packages/cls/README.md

     },
   });

-  // `variants` contains the resolved variant values from both component props and user tweaks
+  // `variant` contains the resolved variant values from both component props and user tweaks
   // This gives you access to the final resolved state for component logic if needed
-  // console.log(variants.size);     // "lg" (from props or tweak override)
+  // console.log(variant.size);     // "lg" (from props or tweak override)
-  // console.log(variants.disabled); // true/false (component logic or tweak override)
+  // console.log(variant.disabled); // true/false (component logic or tweak override)
-  // console.log(variants.tone);     // "primary" (from props or tweak override)
+  // console.log(variant.tone);     // "primary" (from props or tweak override)

   return (
     <div